 Solutions: Before the casting process, it is necessary to dry the mould using CO2 gas for at least 60 seconds to become highly rigid.
 The operator must ensure the chills are in the correct position.

 Hot tears or cracks happen due to the temperature turbulence during the metal solidification.
 These defects look like shart and broken jagged lines at the edges.

 Causes: The primary reasons for hot tears are mold disturbance before the metal solidification process, inappropriate sand grains, wrong riser locations, high ramming density, a high amount of sulfur or phosphorus, etc.

-Solutions: The operators must ensure that mold cooling is appropriate and sufficient.
-If there is an excess amount of sulfur or phosphorus in the mold, the deoxidation process or mixing Mn, silicon, or magnesium helps reduce those contents.
+Solutions: The operators must ensure that mould cooling is appropriate and sufficient.
+If there is an excess amount of sulfur or phosphorus in the mould, deoxidation or mixing Mn, silicon, or magnesium helps reduce those contents.

-Lamination defect is a common issue in casting metal pipes, especially steel ones.
+Lamination defects are common in casting metal pipes, especially steel ones.
 This defect appears as a separated laminated layer from the casting pipe.

 Causes: Low-quality material is the primary reason for lamination defects.
 Low friction between the material and the die pipe might also create a lamination defect.
 Besides, inappropriately low or high rpm during pipe solidification are also common lamination defect causes.

 Solutions: The casting operator must ensure the appropriate rpm and friction during pipe solidification.
 However, high-quality materials for pipe casting should also be considered.